2.2. Install from source code#

 deepmd_source_dir=`pwd`

-First, check the python version on your machine
+First, check the Python version on your machine.
+Python 3.10 or above is required.

 python --version

-We follow the virtual environment approach to install TensorFlow’s Python interface.
-The full instruction can be found on the official TensorFlow website.
-TensorFlow 1.8 or later is supported.
-Now we assume that the Python interface will be installed to the virtual environment directory $tensorflow_venv
+We follow the virtual environment approach to install the backend’s Python interface.
+Now we assume that the Python interface will be installed in the virtual environment directory $deepmd_venv:

 pip install --upgrade pip